Best Bangkok Travel Tips and Arrival Guide

 4. How Much Cash Should You Carry in Thailand?

-Thailand is still very much a cash country, especially for local food stalls and markets.
+Thailand is still very much a cash country, especially for tourists who cannot pay at food stalls and markets with the local banks QR code.
 Cards are becoming more widely accepted in malls and bigger restaurants though.
 Still we advise to have sufficient cash on you for small purchases and independent restaurants.

 Here’s what you need to know: